eProsima/Discovery-Server/README.md

     mp_participant = Domain::createParticipant(PParam);
 ```

- In order to launch a server a new class HelloWorldServer is added to the example.
-This class merely creates the participant server referenced by the clients.
+ In order to launch a server, a new class HelloWorldServer is added to the example.
+This class creates the participant server referenced by the clients.
 Its initialization code is:

  ```
 	// new server setup